tencentyun/intlcloud-documents/product/视频服务/云点播/用户指南/媒资管理_intl.md

 ### Processing a Video

-You can select one or more target video files, click **Video Processing** above the files, configure video processing parameters according to the table below, and click **OK**.
+You can select one or more target video files, click **Video Processing** above the files, configure video processing parameters according to the table below and click **OK**.

 <table>
      <tr>